 Science Says record heat, fires worsened by climate change

 Heat waves are setting all-time temperature records across the globe, again.
-Europe suffered its deadliest fire in more than a century, and one of nearly 90 large fires in the U.S. West has destroyed 5,000 structures near Redding, California.
+Europe suffered its deadliest fire in more than a century, and one of nearly 90 large fires in the U.S. West burned dozens of homes and forced the evacuation of at least 37,000 people near Redding, California.
 Flood-inducing downpours have pounded the U.S. East this week.

 It's all part of summer — but it's all being made worse by human-caused climate change, scientists say.